Listing commands

 AM-felix#>st driver/energy -p500 # will print twice a second state variable driver/energy

-AM-felix#>st -rfgpio # will list current values of all state variables with gpio in their name
+AM-felix#>st -r gpio* # will list current values of all state variables whose name starts with 'gpio'

 Options